The Open Championship: Old Course at St Andrews

-The Old Course at St Andrews is regarded as the oldest golf course in the world, and winning the Open there is often regarded as one of the pinnacles of golf.
+The Old Course at St Andrews is regarded as the oldest golf course in the world, and winning the Open there is widely considered to be one of the pinnacles of achievement in golf.
 Given the special status of the Old Course, the Open is generally played there once every five years in the modern era, much more frequently than the other courses used for the Open.

 Previous champions will often choose St Andrews as their final Open tournament.
 It has become traditional to come down the 18th fairway to huge applause from the amphitheatre crowds, and to pose for final pictures on the Swilken Bridge with the picturesque clubhouse and town in the background.

 Trophy presentation

-The Open trophy is the Claret Jug, which has been presented to the champion since 1873.
+The Open trophy is the Claret Jug, which has been presented to the champion since 1873 (it was first awarded to Young Tom Morris in 1872, however the trophy was not ready in time—his name is the first to be engraved on it).
 The original trophy permanently resides on display in the R&A's Clubhouse at St Andrews.
 Therefore, the trophy that is presented at each Open is a replica which is retained by the winner for a year.
 It used to be the responsibility of the winner to get his name engraved on the trophy, but 1967 winner Roberto De Vicenzo returned the trophy without having done so.
 Subsequently, the winner's name is already engraved on it when presented, which often results in television commentators speculating as to when it is safe for the engraver to start.

 The winner of the Open is announced as "The Champion Golfer of the Year", a title which has been used since the first Open in 1860.
 He will nearly always pose for photos with the trophy sitting on one of the distinctive pot bunkers.
+Three-time winner Jack Nicklaus said holding the Claret Jug was like holding "a newborn baby", and on other players putting champagne or other drinks inside it to celebrate their Open win, he said "I never used the Claret Jug for anything other than what it symbolized – Champion Golfer of the Year."